qiibee/slate/source/index.html.md

 }
 ```

 Returns the FIAT price of one unit of a given Loyalty Token.
 This endpoint uses a third-party provider to get the ETH echange rate.
-The QBX/ETH Exchange rate is fetched from the Coinsuper exchange.
+The QBX/ETH exchange rate is fetched from the Coinsuper exchange.

 ### HTTP Request